madiepev/PowerAppAMLEndpoint/README.md

 # Integrate an Azure Machine Learning endpoint in your PowerApp

 In this tutorial, you will use PowerApps and PowerAutomate to quickly create an app that is using a model deployed on ACI with Azure Machine Learning.
+There are two parts to this tutorial:
+- Part 1: Creating a PowerAutomate flow to call upon the model after we click on a button in our PowerApp
+- Part 2: Creating the PowerApp to fill in the data that will be sent to the model after clicking on a button and receiving the response/prediction from the model

 ### Contents
 This tutorial only covers how to integrate your already deployed model in PowerApps and PowerAutomate.
 The tutorial is based on a model that has been created and deployed in the DP-100: Designing and Implementing Data Science Solutions on Microsoft Azure course.
 Find the DP-100 instructions [here](https://github.com/MicrosoftLearning/DP100/tree/master/labdocs).